Shopify SEO: 12-Step Guide for Beginners

 Shopify's store URL with the assigned number

-To change your URL, go to your Shopify admin dashboard.
-And click on “Settings” in the sidebar menu.
+To change your URL, go to your Shopify admin dashboard and click on "Settings" in the sidebar menu.

 Shopify admin dashboard

-Then, click on “Domains” in the pop-up that appears.
+Then, click on “Domains” in the pop-up.

 "Domains" selected from Shopify admin dashboard